Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "And now?"
 Niral asked.

-"Now...those two were ready to come to blows over a little tussle in the dirt.
+"Now... those two were ready to come to blows over a little tussle in the dirt.
-It wasn't play-fighting like I'd normally expect from them...or from any cub that age, really."
+It wasn't play-fighting like I'd normally expect from them... or from any cub that age, really."
 Seema looked around, despair overcoming her face for a moment.
 "We need to find these cubs homes."